JeepNL/L2T_CORS_Error/README.md

 This is issue occurs with a similar static Blazor WASM SPA project as I mentioned in issue [283](https://github.com/JoeMayo/LinqToTwitter/issues/283)

-In this project I've added the L2T library to the client as well*.
+In this project I've added the L2T library to the client*.
 The client (*the browser*) is making the requests directly to the Twitter v2 API.

 *) Because adding `LinqToTwitter.AspNet` library to a project such as this gives a build error (*see issue: [283](https://github.com/JoeMayo/LinqToTwitter/issues/283)*) I'm using the `LinqToTwitter` library here.
 Maybe that's why this error occurs?